kellej6/IT4063C.github.io/README.md

 ## About

 We use [nbdoc](https://github.com/outerbounds/nbdoc) as a notebook converter and testing utility, as well as [docusaurus](https://github.com/facebook/docusaurus) for the static site generator.
 This technology is built using [nbdev](https://github.com/fastai/nbdev), a literate programming system.

+## For Instructor
+- Remember to branch out the repo into a semester branch so you have a history of the class repos for every semester.